flashxio/FlashX-doc/index.md

 # [Quick Start](https://flashxio.github.io/FlashX-doc/FlashX-Quick-Start-Guide.html)

-We provide instructions to install FlashR, the R programming interface for FlashX, and use some simple examples to show how to use FlashR for computation.
+We provide instructions to install FlashX and use some simple examples to show how to use FlashR for computation.

 # [User Guide](https://flashxio.github.io/FlashX-doc/FlashMatrix-user-guide.html)